syneo-tools-gmbh/Javascript-BCR-Library/README.md

 ## Returned value

-The displayProgressCallback(data) returns a json:
+The displayProgressCallback(data) returns a json structured as following:

 {
   Company: "",